4 Tips for Starting the DEI Conversation

 4. Integrate DEI Into Your Employee Wellness Program and Benefits Offerings

 It is important to recognize the differences in health beliefs, cultural needs, linguistic needs, and practices of your employee population.
 When you do so, you can tailor your benefits and wellness offerings to meet employee needs and produce positive health outcomes.
-For example, offer translations of health and wellness information, utilize graphs and pictures, write simply, and avoid complicated jargon, and supply substitutions for activities for those that have a disability.
+For example, offer translations of health and wellness information, utilize graphs and pictures, write and avoid complicated jargon, and supply substitutions for activities for those that have a disability.
 You can also encourage your employees to diversify their knowledge of other backgrounds, abilities, and beliefs by encouraging them to connect with other coworkers.
-As your company develops (or modifies) its benefits offerings and wellness program, cultural competency must be a top priority.
+Cultural competency must be a top priority as your company develops (or modifies) its benefits offerings and wellness program.